hashicorp/consul/website/source/docs/platform/k8s/helm.html.md

             annotations: |
               "annotation-key": "annotation-value"
             ```
-* <a name="v-externalservers" href="#v-externalservers">`externalServers`</a> - Configuration for Consul servers running externally.
-This information is required if Consul servers are running outside of Kubernetes and you’re setting `global.tls.enableAutoEncrypt` to `true`.
+* <a name="v-externalservers" href="#v-externalservers">`externalServers`</a> - Configuration for Consul servers when the servers are running outside of Kubernetes.
+  When running external servers, configuring these values is recommended
+  if setting `global.tls.enableAutoEncrypt` to true (requires consul-k8s >= 0.13.0)
+  or `global.acls.manageSystemACLs` to true (requires consul-k8s >= 0.14.0).

-  * <a name="v-externalservers-enabled" href="#v-externalservers-enabled">`enabled`</a> (`boolean: false`) - If true, the chart will talk to external servers configured here.
+  * <a name="v-externalservers-enabled" href="#v-externalservers-enabled">`enabled`</a> (`boolean: false`) - If true, the Helm chart will be configured to talk to the external servers.

-  * <a name="v-externalservers-https" href="#v-externalservers-https">`https`</a> - HTTPS configuration for external servers.
-Note: HTTP connections to the servers are not supported.

-      * <a name="v-externalservers-address" href="#v-externalservers-address">`address`</a> (`string: null`) - IP, DNS name, or [cloud auto-join](https://www.consul.io/docs/agent/cloud-auto-join.html) string pointing to the external Consul servers.
-Note that if you’re providing the cloud auto-join string and multiple addresses can be returned, only the first address will be used.
-This value is required only if you would like to use a different server address from the one specified in the `client.join` property.
+    If setting this to true, you must also set `server.enabled` to false.

+  * <a name="v-externalservers-hosts" href="#v-externalservers-hosts">`hosts`</a> (`array<string>: null`) - An array of external Consul server hosts that are used to make
+    HTTPS connections from the components in this Helm chart.
+    Valid values include IPs, DNS names, or [cloud auto-join](https://www.consul.io/docs/agent/cloud-auto-join.html) string.
+    The port must be provided separately below.
+    Note: `client.join` must also be set to the hosts that should be
+    used to join the cluster.
+In most cases, the `client.join` values
+    should be the same, however, they may be different if you
+    wish to use separate hosts for the HTTPS connections.

-      * <a name="v-externalservers-port" href="#v-externalservers-port">`port`</a> (`integer: 443`) - The HTTPS port of the server.
+  * <a name="v-externalservers-httpsport" href="#v-externalservers-httpsport">`httpsPort`</a> (`integer: 8501`) - The HTTPS port of the server.

   * <a name="v-externalservers-tlsservername" href="#v-externalservers-tlsservername">`tlsServerName`</a> (`string: null`) - The server name to use as the SNI host header when connecting with HTTPS.
-This property is useful in case `externalServers.https.address` is not or can not be included in the server certificate’s SANs.

   * <a name="v-externalservers-usesystemroots" href="#v-externalservers-usesystemroots">`useSystemRoots`</a> (`boolean: false`) - If true, the Helm chart will ignore the CA set in `global.tls.caCert` or generated by the `tls-init` job and will rely on the container's system CAs for TLS verification when talking to Consul servers.

+  * <a name="v-externalservers-k8sauthmethodhost" href="#v-externalservers-k8sauthmethodhost">`k8sAuthMethodHost`</a> (`string: null`) - If you are setting `global.acls.manageSystemACLs` and
+    `connectInject.enabled` to true, set `k8sAuthMethodHost` to the address of the Kubernetes API server.
+    This address must be reachable from the Consul servers.
+    Please see https://www.consul.io/docs/acl/auth-methods/kubernetes.html.
+Requires consul-k8s >= 0.14.0.
+    You could retrieve this value from your `kubeconfig` by running:

+        ```shell
+        kubectl config view \
+                -o jsonpath="{.clusters[?(@.name=='<your cluster name>')].cluster.server}"
+        ```

 * <a name="v-client" href="#v-client">`client`</a> - Values that configure running a Consul client on Kubernetes nodes.